LinTrieu/go-code-standards-guidance/README.md

 ### Guiding Principles

-* The application architecture `MUST` be loosely coupled with separation of concerns.
+* The application architecture `MUST` be loosely coupled with the separation of concerns.
 * The application architecture `MUST` abstract away implementation details and limit how code structures refer to each other, keeping related things within a boundary.
 * We `MUST` package the code in these groups and place them into distinct “layers”.
 * We `SHOULD` adhere to the dependency inversion principle in which outer layers (implementation details) can refer to inner layers (abstractions), but inner layers only depend on interfaces.